Mike Pence has taken centre stage in the presidential race as he debated the Democratic running mate. Who is the US vice-president?

 He told the Indianapolis Star in 2012 that liberal icons John F Kennedy and Martin Luther King Jr inspired him to begin a career in politics.

-The governor, who has described himself as "a Christian, a conservative and a Republican, in that order", voted for Jimmy Carter in 1980.
+Mr Pence, who has described himself as "a Christian, a conservative and a Republican, in that order", voted for Jimmy Carter, a Democrat, in 1980.

 He has said it was not until college when he met his future wife, Karen, at an evangelical church that his views began to shift.

-Mr Pence has served as governor of Indiana since 2013, but also has 12 years of legislative experience as a member of the US House of Representatives.
+A former radio show host, Mr Pence served as governor of Indiana from 2013-17, but also has 12 years of legislative experience as a member of the US House of Representatives.

 During his final two years in Washington, he served as the chair of the House Republican Conference, the third highest-ranking Republican leadership position.

-He also chaired the Republican Study Group, a coalition of conservative House Republicans, which could give him a boost with some evangelicals of the party that have questioned Mr Trump's ideological purity, according to BBC's Anthony Zurcher.
+He also chaired the Republican Study Group, a coalition of conservative House Republicans, which was seen as giving him a potential boost with some evangelicals of the party that have questioned Mr Trump's ideological purity.

-This year is not the first time Mr Pence had considered a run for the White House.
+Mr Pence had previously considered a run for the White House.
 In 2009, he visited early primary states, fuelling speculation that he had ambitions for a 2012 run.

-In the past few weeks, Mr Pence has been keeping a busy schedule alongside Mr Trump as he appears in rallies nationwide - often in a number of states per day.
+During the 2016 campaign, Mr Pence kept a busy schedule alongside Mr Trump as he appeared in rallies nationwide - often in a number of states per day.

-One of his key roles has been supporting the candidate when controversies have erupted: in September alone, he defended Mr Trump when he appeared to suggest people take arms against presidential rival Hillary Clinton, and stood up for his son Donald Trump Jr over comments he made comparing refugees to Skittles.
+One of his key roles was supporting the candidate when controversies erupted: he defended Mr Trump when he appeared to suggest people take arms against then presidential rival Hillary Clinton, and stood up for Mr Trump's son, Donald Trump Jr, over comments he made comparing refugees to Skittles.

-In early September, he went against Mr Trump's long-held view that President Obama was not born in the United States (days later, Mr Trump said he too had changed his mind on this issue).
+He did go against Mr Trump's long-held view that former president Barack Obama was not born in the United States (days later, Mr Trump said he too had changed his mind on this issue).

-The governor sparked a public outcry after signing the Religious Freedom Restoration Act into law last March.
+When governor, he sparked a public outcry after signing the Religious Freedom Restoration Act into law.

 Critics argued the law discriminates against the LGBT community by allowing businesses to refuse service over religious beliefs.